Pokwang: Personal life

 In 1993, Pokwang married a Japanese national who she had met while she was working abroad in Japan.
-The union had a son, Shin, who later died due to a congenital brain ailment.
+The union had a son, Shin, born in 1995, who later died in 1998 due to a congenital brain ailment.
 The couple had become estranged for over a decade.
 In 2009, after 16 years, Subong's ex-husband contacted her in an effort to reconcile after he found out he had cancer.
 He also requested to view the grave of his son, to which Pokwang replied "He has forgiven you, he's an angel now.".

 In 1996, she entered into another relationship again with a Japanese partner.
 Though they did not marry, the union had a daughter, Ria Mae (born 1996).
 Pokwang has since not spoken to her daughter's father, but harbors no ill will toward him, stating she is open to her daughter one day meeting with him.
 He found out about Pokwang's celebrity status via a mutual friend and through international media channels.
 In May 2014, Pokwang re-established contact with Ria Mae's father, who had since married and started a family, in an effort to have him appear at her debutante ball for her 18th birthday.
+Pokwang became a grandmother when Ria Mae gave birth to her first son in 2020.

-Pokwang had a British suitor but in June 2013 it was reported that he decided not to pursue.
-Pokwang speculated that the reason for this was that she was "playing hard to get", but insists that she remains friends with the Briton.
+Pokwang had another British boyfriend but in June 2013 it was reported that he decided not to pursue.
+Pokwang speculated that the reason for this was that she was "playing hard to get", but insists that she remains friends with her former partner.